ADES and RM…..is there something we should know?

 (specifically on GLEW).

 As is well known, all of this led to Google withdrawing after a slewed and botched procurement exercise, clearing the way for Microsoft 365 and a payday for ADES sponsors RM to the tune of £500K a month.
-We all know, thanks to the fabulous technical analyses by the aforementioned Charlie Love, that both MS 365 waves 14 and 15 and the RM front end product, Unify, have major usability flaws.
-In short, the Scottish Government, taxpayers, and learners up and down the land have got a bum deal.
+We all know, thanks to the fabulous technical analyses by the aforementioned Charlie Love, that both MS 365 waves 14 and 15 and the RM front end product, Unify, have major usability flaws with some mobile devices (although MS are working hard to fix their end of this).
+In short, the Scottish Government, taxpayers, and learners up and down the land have at least for the moment, got a bum deal.
 Education technology expert Theo Keutchel (well worth a follow on Twitter; he’s @Theokuechel ) suggested that Unify sounded like it might be described as ”all digital fur coat with no knickers” to me recently, in response to Charlie’s analysis.
 I agreed.

 So, is there a link between ADES and this?
 I’m sure its nothing more than coincidence.
 But anyone who heard Bruce and Harris Academy Heidie Jim Thewlis in full flow ( talk of ‘forcing’ teachers to use GLOW to access school communications and national 4 and 5 resources!! ) at the recent Science Centre GLOW promo show might be forgiven for thinking that way.
 I know a few folks who attended the ADES organised event that were quite embarrassed by the presentations, complete with titanic and lifeboat analogies.
 It was me who, nearly two years ago, wrote that the GLOW programme was drifting rudderless without direction.
 If I’d been in one of these lifeboats, I’d have loaded up with the good bits of GLOW and paddled at full pelt away from the sinking titanic as fast as I could have managed rather than try to have saved a sinking old wreck!
 You can read one report of this conference here.
 If Bruce and Jim really subscribe to such an outdated management philosophy then I’m very shocked.
 To have to ‘force’ people to log into GLOW just shows how completely irrelevant it has become.
 As the ICTEx report makes clear, its a ‘toxic’ brand which now needs to disappear

-That ADES is so closely linked to RM does concern me though, just as I still am about the historical relationship between ISIS and Microsoft.
+That ADES is so closely linked to RM does concern me though.
 Too much opportunity for criticism of unfair influence in my view.
 Any group which wants to be a part of education decision-making needs to be clearly separate from education contractors and suppliers.

 I’ve spent the last three years asking challenging and uncomfortable questions about GLOW both publicly and privately.
 I think this has helped shed light in a few dark corners, and contributed to the setting up of ICTEx, which is a new way of doing things, particularly for the civil servants at the learning directorate in the Scottish Government.
 Learning directorate head Sarah Smith alluded to the need to reflect on this experience in her farewell message to the ICTEx group.